gregoryoviedo/gregoryoviedo/README.md

 # Hi welcome to my Github👋 💻🧑‍💻
 ## My repositories with different projects Open Source

-- 🔭 I’m currently working on Reac Js and Node js
+- 🔭 I’m currently working with React.js and Nest.js
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS and Machine Learning
-- 👯 I’m looking to collaborate on project as Fiado, TourTrack, Garmo Instruments
+- 👯 I’m looking to collaborate on project with diferents team in the world
 - 🤔 I’m looking for help with finding a new job
-- 💬 Ask me about React Js or Css
+- 💬 Ask me about React Native
 - 📫 How to reach me: Linkedin: <a href="https://www.linkedin.com/in/gregory-oviedo-7495a0213/">Here</a>

 ## About my skills